 Gender Equality: Structural Change Across Multiple Fronts

 The government's approach to ending violence against women centres on the National Plan to End Violence against Women and Children 2022-2032, backed by over $3.4 billion in funding.
 The permanent Leaving Violence Programme provides up to $5,000 in support for victim-survivors, with $925.2 million invested over five years.
 The programme has already helped more than 45,000 Australians escape violence since 2021.
+The 2026-27 Budget committed a further $218.3 million for Our Ways – Strong Ways – Our Voices, Australia's first standalone plan to end violence against Aboriginal and Torres Strait Islander women and children.

 The government addressed the housing crisis facing women fleeing violence through multiple channels.
 The $10 billion Housing Australia Future Fund designates 4,000 homes specifically for women and children impacted by family violence, whilst the National Agreement on Social Housing and Homelessness doubles dedicated funding for homelessness services to $400 million annually.

 The $573.3 million women's health package addresses decades of underfunding.
 For the first time in over 30 years, new oral contraceptive pills have been added to the PBS, saving approximately 50,000 women up to $190 annually.
 The first new menopausal hormone therapies in over 20 years are now PBS-listed, saving around 150,000 women up to $577 annually with a concession card.
+The 2026-27 Budget expanded access to Keytruda for cervical cancer treatment and added support for more long-acting reversible contraceptives.

 The government has delivered historic progress in closing the gender pay gap, which has fallen from 14.1% in May 2022 to 11.5%, the lowest on record.
 Women's average weekly earnings have increased by $173.80 since May 2022.
 Key reforms include banning pay secrecy clauses, establishing gender equality as an objective of the Fair Work Act, and introducing mandatory gender pay gap reporting for employers with 100 or more workers.

 The government's legislation to pay superannuation on Paid Parental Leave from July 2025 addresses a critical source of retirement inequality.
 The $1.1 billion investment over four years means eligible parents will receive a 12% superannuation contribution on their Paid Parental Leave payments, benefiting around 180,000 families annually and directly targeting the retirement savings gap where women currently retire with 25% less superannuation than men.
+The 2026-27 Budget also delivered $182.6 million to make the Child Support Scheme safer and more effective by addressing financial abuse and non-compliance, alongside a further $171.7 million for front-line community services including a new, simplified Children and Families Support program.

 Labor formed the first majority-woman federal ministry in Australian history, whilst women's representation on Australian Government boards has reached an unprecedented 54%, up from 33.4% in 2009.
 The $60.6 million Building Women's Careers Programme funds partnerships to remove barriers for women in construction, clean energy, advanced manufacturing, and digital technology.